Ddd1945/vehicle-tracking-app-react-native-expo/README.md

 7. Install released <i>.apk</i> on your phone.
 8. For more details check official documentation - <i>https://docs.expo.dev/build/setup/</i>

-### P.S.
-Please, support me - https://ko-fi.com/dendyy1945, subscribe, and give a star to this project if it was helpful for you.
+### <i>P. S. Please, support me - https://ko-fi.com/dendyy1945, subscribe, and give a star to this project if it was helpful for you.</i>

 License
 ----